brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 As we saw before, graphs enable to represent structured data with nodes and associated attributes.
 Graphs also have global attributes defining characteristics shared by all nodes, as for example voxels size.
 Nodes also can be linked by relations.
 This is used in sulci graphs to represent several units extracted from a sulcus.
 You can see these relations by selecting the neighbours of a node.

 Graph nodes contain structures labels (for sulci and ROI graphs), which may be stored in two possible attributes, *name* and *label*.
-These two attributes have the same role : naming a node.
+These two attributes have the same role: naming a node.
 Then, it is possible to make a link with a nomenclature file in order to associate a color to each value of attributes *name* or *label*.

 *So, what's the use of having two different attributes with the same role ?* In some cases, we need a double identification.
 For example, in a automatic sulci recognition, nodes are renamed by *computer experts*.
 When consulting the results, you might want to rename a sulcus and keep the original identification, which is highly recommended.